Back to All

 Before

 Luo's CI ran on GitHub-hosted runners.
-The full pipeline took 17 minutes 21 seconds, with the build stage alone at 9 minutes 18 seconds.
+With GitHub the build stage alone took 9 minutes 18 seconds.
 Most of the time was spent on both fetching and building Go modules.

 Jaakko has dealt with CI problems before.
-One solution he was considering was to extract buildkit bind mounts and cache those using GitHub Action Cache, but with the limitations in GitHub cache sizes that would have been a no-go.
-More advanced means would have meant a custom cache solution taking both time and maintenance effort from a small team.
+One solution he was considering was to extract buildkit bind mounts and cache those using Github Action Cache but with the limitations in github cache sizes that would have been a no-go.
+More advanced means would have meant custom cache solution taking both time and maintenance effort from a small team.

 That level of investment wasn't practical here.
 A small team with a focused product roadmap can't afford to lose an engineer to a platform side-quest.